openshift/enhancements/enhancements/baremetal/baremetal.md

 traffic on the provisioning network needs to be isolated from the traffic on the external network (hence 2 seperate networks.).
 The external network is used to carry cluster traffic which which includes cluster control plane traffic, application and data traffic.
+More detail on the networking requirements for the cluster can be found in [this document][10].

 Control Plane Deployment

+Details about DNS and load balancer automation for this platform are documented [here][11].

 1. A minimin Baremetal IPI deployment consists of 4 hosts, one to be used first as a provisioning host and later potentially re-purposed as a worker.
 The other 3 make up the control plane.
 These 4 hosts need to be connected to both the provisioning and external networks.
+The provisioning host is a RHEL 8 host capable of running libvirt VMs.

 2. Installation can be kicked off by downloading and running "openshift-baremetal-install".
 This image differs from the "openshift-install" binary only because libvirt is needs to be always linked for the baremetal install.
 Removing a bootstrap node would remove the dependency on libvirt and then baremetal IPI installs can be part of the normal Openshift installer.
 This is in the roadmap for this work and being investigated.
+Note that it is still built from the same installer code base and is only a separate binary build.

 3. The installer starts a bootstrap VM on the provisioning host.
 With other platform types supported by OpenShift, a cloud already exists and the installer